alextanhongpin/ideas/README.md

 ## SASS

 "Servicify" everything that you have done, with Kubernetes/Nomad as the scheduler.
 Include proper unit tests for each services too, and best practices.

+## JSON API Specification

+Look into JSON API specification and understand how to implement it correctly.

+## Avro Schema

+Look into avro schema registry and compare it against protobuf.

+## Hidden Markov Model

+Implement hidden markov model in different languages.

+## Keras Text Processing

+Look into the different areas of text processing and understand how to apply keras to it.